|life span|| |

-Italian greyhounds are bright little dogs, but they also come equipped with somewhat sensitive emotional dispositions.
-As such, harsh training methods are almost certain to backfire on an owner or trainer.
-These dogs respond extremely well to positive reinforcement, and treats are always appreciated.
+Italian greyhounds are bright little dogs, but they also come equipped with somewhat sensitive emotional dispositions, according to the Italian Greyhound Club of America (IGCA).
+As such, these dogs respond extremely well to positive reinforcement, and treats are always appreciated.

 Because of their emotional nature, these are not dogs who do very well when left alone for long periods of time.
 If they are the only animal in the house and you're going to be gone for more than a couple hours at a time, separation anxiety is a concern, which can result in panic barking, chewing, or nervous wetting.
 Luckily, Italian greyhounds do remarkably well with other dogs, so if there is a companion in the house, everything should be wine and roses.
 But for single-dog homes, a lot of it will come down to conditioning.

-"It's a great bonding activity, and it's both mental and stimulation for dogs," Beck says.
+"It's a great bonding activity, and it's mental stimulation for dogs," Beck says.

 These dogs are so easy!
 Italian greyhounds are an excellent choice for the first-time or novice owner because they have so few demands that can't be met with a little spare time and some love.
-Their compact size makes them excellent for small children, and while they are capable of being athletic dogs, they are small enough to be able to get all their exercise needs met on the living room floor, which means that even less-mobile seniors can handle them relatively easily.
+They're excellent for small children, and while they are capable of being athletic dogs, they are small enough to be able to get all their exercise needs met on the living room floor, which means that even seniors can keep them active relatively easily.

 "What's interesting about the Italian greyhound is that we think of them as these athletes," Beck says.
 "But they're sprinters.
 So they're active for very short periods of time, but otherwise, they're lazy.
 So if you're looking for an active-all-the-time dog, that's probably not the right dog for you, because they're sprinters and not endurance runners."

-Again, if you're going to have your Italian greyhound in the yard, a fence or leash is going to be imperative, because they will take off after anything that catches their eye.
-They’ll do great in households with other dogs, but cats are always going to be too tempting to chase.
+Again, if you're going to have your Italian greyhound in the yard, a secure fence or leash is going to be imperative, because they will take off after anything that catches their eye.

-There's some good news here too: Italian greyhounds are very long-lived little dogs, commonly living between 13–15 years.
-They also, according to a 2010 study by the Orthopedic Foundation for Animals, have the lowest incidence of hip dysplasia among the (then) 159 AKC recognized breeds.
+There's some good news here, too: Italian greyhounds are very long-lived little dogs, commonly living between 13–15 years.
+They also, according to a 2010 study by the Orthopedic Foundation for Animals, have the lowest incidence of hip dysplasia among the (then) 157 breeds recognized by the American Kennel Club.

 The breed can have issues with autoimmune problems, Legg-Calve-Perthes disease, and hypothyroidism.
 And, even though they are tough little dogs, broken legs can be a problem for the slender breed if they're allowed to jump from too high of a height, or if they trip on uneven terrain at full speed.

-Additionally, the Italian greyhound can have a propensity for putting on weight, especially as they get older, or if their activity needs aren't being met.
-It can be an added concern for Italian greyhounds, given how readily they respond to treat-reward training.
+Additionally, the Italian greyhound can have a propensity for putting on weight, especially as she gets older, or if her activity needs aren't being met.
+Talk to your veterinarian about how you can keep your dog's weight under control with proper nutrition and exercise.

 Italian greyhounds have been around for a while.
-Archeological work has found evidence of them having been bred during the Roman empire, 2,000 years ago.
+Archeological work has found evidence of them having been bred during the Roman empire, 2,000 years ago, according to the Italian Greyhound Club.
 They remained a popular dog in Greece and Turkey for centuries but really gained European attention during the Renaissance.

 Throughout the 16th and 17th centuries, Italian greyhounds held sway in royal courts across Europe and western Asia, and were featured in a number of paintings by Renaissance masters.

-The Kennel Club registered the Italian Greyhound in 1875 and the AKC followed suit in 1886, making it one of the first breeds for both organizations.
-In the 20th century, the Italian greyhound suffered the effects of the World Wars as mightily as most every other dog of European origin, and after both wars, it fell to American breeders to keep the breed alive and growing.
+The Kennel Club registered the Italian greyhound in 1875 and the AKC followed suit in 1886, making it one of the first breeds for both organizations.
+In the 20th century, the Italian greyhound suffered the effects of the World Wars as mightily as most every other dog of European origin.
+After both wars, it fell to American breeders to keep the breed alive and growing.